 Lastly, my experience has taught me that a teacher student relationship can only work when there is good communication, which can only happen if there is comfort.
 A student will not benefit from a teacher if he or she feels uncomfortable in their presence.
 As a teacher, I try to ensure that the students feel comfortable around me, and the atmosphere is conducive to communication.

 A little bit about myself.
-I am a physics graduate student at the University of Chicago, working towards my dissertation in General Relativity and Cosmology.
+I am a graduate student in physics at the University of Chicago, working towards my dissertation in Condensed Matter Theory.
 I enjoy teaching for two reasons, firstly because I get a certain sense of accomplishment through knowing that my efforts as a teacher are enabling students to understand the world better, and secondly, my firm belief (which my experience as a teacher seems to corroborate) that only by teaching something do we truly understand it.
 In a way, I see my desire to teach as a natural extension of my desire to learn.
 I look forward to helping you learn, and to learn through you.
-Having taught undergraduates at the University of Chicago as a teaching assistant and outside as a private tutor for the last five years, I have observed that the biggest hurdle to grasping new concepts in Physics and … Read more
+Having taught undergraduates at the University of Chicago as a teaching assistant and outside as a private tutor for the last six years, I have observed that the biggest hurdle to grasping new concepts in Physics and … Read more

 Pronoy tutored my daughter in SAT math.
 He was very knowledgeable and patient and easy to work with.
 He broke everything down so that she understood everything completely.
 He was on time, easy to get in touch with and responded to my emails and calls very quickly.
 I highly recommend him.